Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 • VPC Peering: Connects two VPCs to allow communication between them over private IP addresses.

-• Network Access Control Lists (NACLs): An extra layer of security at the subnet level.
+• Network Access Control Lists (NACLs): A second layer of security, at the subnet level.

 Types Of VPC